MetaSo-Labs/metaso-deploy/README.md

 Machine configuration requirements (minimum):

-- Processor: 2 cores
+- CPU: 2 cores
 - Memory: 4GB
 - Disk: 128GB
-- Operating system: Ubuntu 22.04 or higher
+- OS: Ubuntu 22.04 or higher

 PS: If you need to view the tutorial on how to purchase a server, please refer to this [tutorial](#how-to-purchase-a-server).